 When you pray, you shall not be as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
 Most assuredly, I tell you, they have received their reward.
 Matthew 6:5 WEB

-It was a hot summer day in the South and I was painting a house for an elderly lady.
+It was a hot summer day in the South and Dad and I were working on a house for an elderly lady.
 Dad was repairing some of the wood work, and I was coming behind him painting it.
 At noon she invited us in to have lunch with her.
-As we sat down at the table, I removed my hat and she said a blessing over the food before we ate.
-I try to always say a blessing over my food too, but this one I will always remember.
+We removed our hats and sat down at the table, and she said a blessing over the food before we ate.
+Now I try to say a blessing over my food too, but this is one that I will always remember.

-After what seemed like several minutes, her prayer ended and she became herself again.
+After what seemed to be several minutes, her prayer ended, and she became herself again.
 I felt like I had just seen something from the movie "The Exorcist" and I clenched my knife a little tighter for the rest of the meal.
-Really, she was just a southern belle that had learned religion by rote, and she prayed in King James English.
+She was a southern belle that had learned religion by rote, and she prayed in King James English.
 You used to see a lot of that here.
-They thought they sounded 'Holier' but to me it was just 'Scarier'.
+She thought she sounded 'Holier' but to me it was just 'Scarier.'

 When you pray, be yourself.
 Do not make God scratch His head and say: 'Well he looks like Dion, but he sounds like Shakespeare?
 Dion is that you?
-What happened?'
+What happened to you?'
 I am sure that God would understand, but He has not heard that dialect in a while.

 Hypocrite means actor, someone impersonating someone else.
 God made you to be who you are and He put you here for such a time as this.
 When you speak to Him, be your everyday self and do not be ashamed to pray because you do not have the fancy words that you have heard others use.
 They may be faking it in order to impress you, and that is all the reward they will receive.